the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/README.md

 # Boost Your Research Reproducibility with Binder

-In this folder you can find the materials you need to take part in a Turing Way developed workshop to help researchers share their research in a reproducible way using Binder.
+In this folder you can find the materials you need to run a Turing Way developed workshop to help researchers share their research in a reproducible way using Binder.

+* An instructor's guide to running the workshop (under development)
 * A full day workshop [agenda](agenda.md)
   * (There is a half day version in development)
 * [Paired examples](paired_examples.md) exercise